firepear/homefarm/docs/control_install.md

 1. Find a mirror that is geographically close to you and has low delay
 1. Copy the URL of your chosen mirror

-Mn the controller container, edit `./srv/homefarm/mirrorlist-x86_64` (`vi` and `mg` are available) and add a line:
+Attach to the controller and edit `./srv/homefarm/mirrorlist-x86_64` (`vi` and `mg` are available) and add a line:

 `Server = MIRROR_URL`

-then save and exit
+then save and exit.

-Run `'farmctl init'` to complete initialization of the controller environment.
+Now run `'farmctl init'` to complete initialization of the controller environment.
 This is mostly automatic, but it will ask you for:

 * The machine architectures you want to mirror packages for.
 The